Need help passing the state real estate exam?

 From the Chalkboard

-The State Exam Outline is changing!
+The State Exam Outline has changed!!!

 Currently there are three major testing companies that administer the state licensing exam across the country: Pearson Vue, PSI Services, LLC (PSI) and Applied Measurement Professionals, Inc. (AMP).
 Each company provides a detailed content outline of topics that comprise the national portion of the salesperson pre-license state exam.